 Phlomis fruticosa x Phlomis russeliana

-Phlomis fruticosa L. is the correct and accepted scientific name for one possible parent of Phlomis ‘Edward Bowles’.
-It was described by Carl Linnaeus in Species Plantarum in 1753.
+Phlomis fruticosa L. is the accepted scientific name for one possible parent of Phlomis ‘Edward Bowles’.
+The genus AND species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.
 This species has the common name Jerusalem Sage.

 I bought my Phlomis ‘Edward Bowles’ from an Ebay seller (along with several other plants) in the spring of 2013.
 Dad said I could do what I wanted on the farm but I am not sure if he quite understood what he was saying.
 One of the first beds I dug was along the south side of the house.
 I amended the soil with the “Good Stuff” which was composted cow manure and hay from where the cows were fed over the winter the previous year (s).
 I had no experience with any species of Phlomis before, so I was looking forward to growing this plant.

 Phlomis ‘Edward Bowles’ was named after Edward Agustus Bowles of Myddleton House at Bulls Cross near Enfield in Middlesex, England.
 Reportedly, Mr. Bowles sent seeds of this plant from his garden to Hiller’s Nursery in England in 1965.
 They released it to the public, in his honor, in 1967.
 Ummm… Mr. Bowles passed away in 1954 so how could he have sent seeds of this plant to Hiller’s in 1965?
 Maybe the curators of Myddleton House sent the seeds to Hiller’s…